Skip to main content

 pii

 Detects personally identifiable information in both input and output text and either redacts it, blocks the call, or passes it through with a flag.
 Supported entities are email, phone, ssn, and credit_card.
 Credit-card matches are filtered through the Luhn checksum to suppress false positives.
-Configuration:
+Configuration: Behavior:

 • Input: Inspected before the prompt is sent to the LLM.